dtenny/with-redefs/README.md

 - ABCL 1.9.0, OpenJDK 17.0.9: WORKS - with style warnings

-  It might be nice to use `MUFFLE-WARNING` for the style warnings on redefined functions, but for not that's left to the caller.
+  It might be nice to use `MUFFLE-WARNING` for the style warnings on redefined functions, but for now that's left to the caller.
 Only ABCL issued such style warnings of the lisps tested here.

   Also allows symbols for new-function, though you should consider this non-portable.